luyang-ai4med/POPDx/README.md

 git clone https://github.com/luyang-ai4med/POPDx.git
 ```
 ## Dependencies
 POPDx is developed in Python 3.
-We provide an conda environment containing the necessary dependencies.
+We provide the conda environment containing the necessary dependencies.
 For your experiments, we suggest using a single GPU (e.g. NVIDIA Tesla V100 SXM2 16 GB).
 ```
 conda env create -f popdx.yml